2020 United States presidential election in Georgia: Prosecution of Donald Trump

 Trump would engage in unsuccessful attempts to overturn the results, challenging Raffensperger in a widely publicized phone call to "find" 11,780 more votes, the exact number he needed to win the state.
 Actions taken by Trump allies in Georgia, including a scheme to send fake electors to Congress, are currently under criminal investigation, which has thus far led to a criminal indictment against Trump and his allies.

 In 2023, Donald Trump was accused of leading a "criminal racketeering enterprise" with 18 co-defendants who are accused of having "knowingly and willfully joined a conspiracy to unlawfully change the outcome" of the election.
 Trump and the other co-defendants are being charged under the Racketeer Influenced and Corrupt Organizations Act.
 The indictment comes in the context of various attempts to overturn the 2020 United States presidential election by Trump.
-The case will be tried in the Fulton County Superior Court with judge Scott F. McAfee presiding.
+The case was set to be tried in the Fulton County Superior Court with judge Scott F. McAfee presiding.
+However, after Fani Willis was disqualified and Peter Skandalakis took over as prosecutor, Skandalakis chose not to proceed with the charges, thereby ending the case.